The SuperGold Programme

 How do I order a replacement card?

 If your card is lost or stolen, or if you change your name, contact us to order a replacement card.
 You will need to let us know your full name, date of birth, current residential and postal address and SuperGold Card client number if you have one (found on the back of your SuperGold Card).
 You should receive a replacement card within three weeks, free of charge.

 Can I add a photo to my SuperGold Card?

 Yes.
 If you’d like to add an ID photograph to your SuperGold card, visit AA or a Vehicle Licensing agent.
-You’ll need to bring your SuperGold card and two documents showing proof of your identity, like your passport, birth certificate, driver licence or a bank statement, phone or power account.
+You’ll need to bring your SuperGold card and three original documents showing proof of your identity, like your passport, birth certificate, driver licence, a bank statement, phone or power account.
 Please see below a full list of the documentation requirements.